ramaalmomani1/reading-notes/front-end/week5/class37.md

 1. Why will you want to split your reducing functions as your app becomes more complex?

+> To simplifies code, and eases collaboration and debugging.

 2. The _____ helper function turns an object whose values are different reducing functions into a single reducing function you can pass to ____.

+> combineReducers,  createStore.

 3. What is a popular convention when naming reducers?

+>  A common practice is to name reducers after the state slices they handle.
+For instance, if you manage "counter" and "todos" slices, simply use shorthand notation like counter and todos when combining them, enhancing code clarity and brevity.